jarkman/makevember-23-heat-staking/README.md

 Ben's sloped-base tenons

-Fabric
+Fabric with hooks

-	Hooks

-	Some kind of closure

-	Card
+TPU and card

 Adding printed parts to Correx sheet